No doubt you’ve heard of cashback rewards cards before. Getting paid to use your credit card? Sign us up!

 Neo Rewards work a little bit differently than your standard cashback card.
 We wanted to create a rewards system that puts more money back into your pocket when you spend money at the places you love.

-With Neo, you can earn 4-20% cashback when you use your card at partner merchants.
+With Neo’s Essential rewards plan, you can earn an average 4-20% cashback when you use your card at partner merchants.
 Rather than limiting rewards to specific spend categories, we’ve partnered with thousands of local and national brands, so you can earn rewards when you shop for groceries or pick up your morning coffee.
 This can include getting 15% off on your first bill at that hot new restaurant you’ve been meaning to try, earning a free coffee from your favourite cafe when you visit six times, or even getting 20% off for trying a new yoga class for the first time.
+Neo Essential gives you tons of great value for no annual fee.

 Get rewarded instantly